dive/dive.github.io/_posts/2019-01-20-swift_package_manager_vs_ios.markdown

 ...
 ```

 Seems correct to me.
-To remove the confusion, let's try to pass the linking option directly with `-Xswiftc "-lswiftUIKit"`:
+To remove the confusion, let's pass the linking option directly with `-Xswiftc "-lswiftUIKit"`:

 ```bash
 swift test --verbose \